 You’ll also want to research how mortgages work.
 A mortgage broker (more on them below) will be able to walk you through the different options, but you’ll want to have a basic understanding of them first.
 Choosing the right mortgage could save you thousands of dollars; to learn more, check out my guide on the mortgage basics.

 I talked about assembling your real estate team in an older post, but let’s go over it again.
 Having the right people work with / for you is paramount when buying a home.

 First, you’ll want a mortgage broker.
-In most cases, they work multiple lenders, so they’ll be able to get you the best rates.
+In most cases, they work with multiple lenders, so they’ll be able to get you the best rates.
 As mentioned, they’ll also be able to explain all the different details of your mortgage and help you choose the right one.
-Remember, the cheapest rate mortgage, doesn’t automatically mean it’s the best option.
+Remember, the cheapest rate mortgage doesn’t automatically mean it’s the best option.